YOLOv8 Pose Estimation#

 In your command line, you need to type,

 This will produce a DFP file ready to be used by the accelerator.
-In your Python code, you need to point the dfp variable to the generated file path.
+In your Python code, you need to point the dfp, post_model variables to the generated file paths.

-In your Python code, you need to point the dfp variable to the generated file path,
+In your Python code, you need to point the dfp, post_model variables to the generated file paths.

-In your C++ code, you need to point the dfp via a generated file path,
+In your C++ code, you need to point the dfp and post-processing section via a generated file path,

 We will import the needed libraries, intialize the CV pipeline, and define common variables in this step.